 Term of a lease: Backdated lease granted after holding over

-- the grant of a lease was chargeable to stamp duty land tax (SDLT) rather than stamp duty;
+- the grant of a lease was chargeable to SDLT rather than stamp duty;

 - the tenant continues in occupation after the date on which the lease, under its original terms, would terminate (the contractual termination date);

 - the tenant is granted a new lease of the same or substantially the same premises;

 - the term of the new lease is expressed to begin on or immediately after the contractual termination date; and

 - the date of grant of the new lease is on or after 19 July 2006,